Search this site

 What's unfortunate about some Hillary Supporters (HS), is that they'll routinely attribute criticism of Ms. Clinton to misogyny.
 What a slap in the face to all women in public affairs or women with alternative views on Ms. Clinton.

-Similarly, for the gender-card-playing habits of HS who continue to stereotype reasons for male opposition to Ms. Clinton, one might ask - who is sexist?
+Similarly, for gender card-playing HS who continue to make excuses and stereotype reasons for male opposition to Ms. Clinton, one might ask - who is actually sexist?